mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 That is the whole story.

-Let me [talk] simply first about this story, and then I would like to read the pointer.
+Let me [first talk] simply about this story, and then I would like to read the pointer.

 ##### 4:26